Should I Sue for Sexual Harassment in Federal or State Court?

 - Provide more robust legal protections for victims of sexual harassment

-“A person with no legal background—even, to some extent, an attorney who isn’t focused in this area of law—wouldn’t be able to look at a sexual harassment claim in the employment context and be able to determine whether it goes in federal or state court.”
-In other words, it takes both expertise and experience to effectively handle these lawsuits.
+“A person with no legal background — even, to some extent, an attorney who isn’t focused in this area of law — wouldn’t be able to look at a sexual harassment claim in the employment context and be able to determine whether it goes in federal or state court.”
+In other words, it takes both expertise and experience to effectively handle sexual harassment lawsuits.

 What Is Sexual Harassment?